Banner: Knocknarea sunset

 The Poulnabrone dolmen.

-During the dig, the bones of 21 people - 16 adults and 5 childern were found, pushed into the grykes at the bottom of the chamber.
+During the dig, the bones of 36 people - 19 adults and 17 younger people were found, including one infant.
+The bones were disarticulated, and about 15,000 fragments were found, pushed into the grykes at the bottom of the chamber.
 The adults included a man with a flint arrow embedded in his hip.
-None of the adults were over 40 years of age, and many showed signs of arthritis.
+None of the adults were over 40 years of age, and many showed signs of arthritis and badly worn teeth.
+A number of parts of skulls were found, and these were arranged around the edges of the chamber, something which was also found in some of the burial chambers in Orkney.

 This type of monument generally date to around 4000 BC; the bones excavated at Poulnabrone were dated from between 3800 and 3200 BC.
 Finds included fragments of pottery mixed in with the human bones and the bones of several types of animals, thought to indicate feasting.
 A number of stone tools were found: a small polished stone axe head, several flint arrowheads, flint scrapers, some stone beads and the head of a bone pin.
 Two small pieces of clear rock crystal were found, which is interesting, as it is more usual to find chunks of milky white quartz in megalithic monuments.